Application Programming Interfaces (APIs): The Soft Underbelly of Zero Trust

 Here’s a simple example of a query using a traditional REST API and a GraphQL API: If you request data from the traditional REST API using GET or POST, the response you get back might look something like this: { ‘data’: [ { ‘name’: ‘John Smith’, ‘age’: 50 }, { ‘name’: ‘Jane Doe’, ‘age’: 20 } ] } If you want more details of a specific user from the data above, you have to re-query the API with another endpoint specifying the user’s name, like this: … GET /users/:name .
 You can see that using a GraphQL API would be much simpler.
 You could simply say: Give me the profile of John Smith, and the server would return data about John Smith as a response.

-There are pros and cons to both approaches, but in the end it comes down to what works best for your specific application.
-If you’re not sure which approach to take, it’s always a good idea to start by consulting with your team’s developers or architects who can help you choose the best solution for your needs.
+Both approaches have advantages and disadvantages, so the best choice depends on your specific application.
+If you’re unsure which approach to take, consult with your team’s developers or architects.
+They can help you choose the best solution for your needs.

-For maximum protection, you should use tools that detect misconfigurations and provide runtime protection that monitor data access in real time and alert you to unexpected or unauthorized activity on your API.
-With the right API security tools in place, you can quickly respond to any security threats and protect your data from being stolen.
+For maximum protection, you should use a platform that detect misconfigurations and provide runtime protection that monitors data access in real time and alerts you to unexpected or unauthorized activity on your API.
+With the right API security platform in place, you can quickly respond to any security threats and protect your data from being stolen.

 Experience the speed, scale, and security that only Noname can provide.
 You’ll never look at APIs the same way again.